 Avoid late fees and boost your credit score by paying on time, every time.
 You can easily stay in good standing by calendaring your due dates or setting up automatic payments.
-If you run into a financial snag and are worried you might miss a payment, contact your lender immediately to explore your options.
+If you run into a financial snag and are worried you might not be able to make a payment, don’t keep it to yourself—contact your lender immediately to explore your options.

 It’s also a smart idea to ask about prepayment penalties.
 Some lenders will reward you with a discount for paying off your loan early, while others will impose additional fees for doing so.
 Always be sure to review any potential discounts, penalties, and fees associated with your loan before finalizing the paperwork with your lender.

 Business term loans may be short-term, which range from a few months to 24 months.
 Long-term loans go up to 10 years or even longer in some cases.
 While a longer term will lead to lower payments, it will cost you more in interest over time.